-How to Snag the Attention of Distracted Children
+How to Snag the Attention of a Distracted Child

-You’ve probably noticed that a child with attention deficit disorder (ADHD) can focus intently (also called “hyperfocusing) on certain activities — playing video games, for example.
+You’ve probably noticed that a child with attention deficit disorder (ADHD or ADD) can focus intently (also called “hyperfocusing) on certain activities — playing video games, for example.
 But when it comes to schoolwork, she has a hard time staying on task.

 Researchers recognize that ADHD doesn’t impair the ability to pay attention, but rather the ability to control what one pays attention to.
 Medication can do a lot to help many kids concentrate, but all children with ADHD can benefit from the focus techniques listed here.

 - Seat kids with ADHD away from distractions, such as doors, windows, and high-traffic areas.
 Surround them with well-behaved classmates.
 Arrange the room furniture so you can circulate freely and have access to all students — your movement will hold their interest and allow you to redirect a student whose attention drifts.